Table of Contents

 Exam Date: September

-Exam Board Type: Warwickshire CEM 11 Plus (University of Durham)
+Exam Board Type: Warwickshire CEM 11 Plus (Cambridge Assessment)

 All 120 Year 7 places at Stratford Girls’ Grammar School will be allocated based on pupil performance in the eleven plus exam.
 Before applying for a place, it is suggested that parents visit the school during its June open day.
 At this event, you will be able to ask questions about the admissions process and prospective pupils can learn more about the school and its teaching environment.